Orbital rotations

 Uaσ,iU=jUjiaσ,j.

-That is, aσ,i is mapped to a new operator bσ,i where bσ,i is a linear combination of the operators {aσ,i} with coefficients given by the i-th column of U. The {bσ,i} also satisfy the fermionic anticommutation relations, so they are creation operators in a rotated basis.
+That is, aσ,i is mapped to a new operator bσ,i where bσ,i is a linear combination of the operators {aσ,i} with coefficients given by the i-th column of U. The fact that U is unitary can be used, together with the fermionic anticommutation relations, to show that the {bσ,i} also satisfy the fermionic anticommutation relations.
+Thus, the bσ,i are creation operators in a rotated basis of orbitals.

 The mapping UU satisfies the important homomorphism property: